lwjglgamedev/vulkanbook/bookcontents/chapter-16/chapter-16.md

 }
 ```

 Back to the `GeometryRenderActivity` class, the most interesting changes are in the `recordCommandBuffer` method.
+Since the commands are pre-recorded, the `recordCommandBuffer` method needs to receive a new parameter `idx`, to refer to the appropriate structures for each swap chain image.
+We no longer have to call `swapChain.getCurrentFrame()` to get the current swap chain index.
 The first commands that we will record, will be exactly the same, we will setup the render pass information, the view port size, etc. The interesting part comes at the end of the method:
 ```java
 public class GeometryRenderActivity {
     ...